 - Oil-based paint cannot be applied over latex paint.

-- If you have multiple layers (five or more) of oil-based paint, you cannot apply latex paint over it.
+- If you have multiple layers (five or more) of oil-based paint, consider scraping off the paint first.

 - When you can do this on exteriors, interior use is more forgiving than exterior use.

 Key surfaces such as door casing, window trim, baseboards, and kitchen cabinets were commonly coated with oil-based (alkyd) paint.
 Since these are high-impact surfaces subject to wear and degradation, there will come a time when you need to paint them again.

 There is a very good reason for using oil-based paint.
 It levels flat, leaving zero brush marks, gaps, bubbles, or holes.

 Door casing or a window sills painted in white oil-based paint is a beauty to behold, a museum piece: glass-smooth and rock-hard.

 As a side note, oil-based paint isn't entirely banned; technically you can still purchase it in smaller, one-quart quantities.
 But when you go to the paint store or home improvement store, you find that oil-based paint is difficult to purchase.

 For many stores, it isn't worth it to carry a one-quart product-only product that many homeowners balk at using.

 One reason: volatile organic content (or VOC).
 When it dries, oil-based paint emits a host of VOCs that are harmful to the environment.
 On an individual level, homeowners mostly don't like oil-based paint's difficult clean up procedures (a spirit must be used, not water).